atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Fanny then gently touched upon the cool reception which her brother had met with in berldey fquare, and upon the pains his mother and filler had taken to put her family out of conceit with
 .m
 their lodging, with their acquaintance, with everything about them.
-He excused the reception her brother had met with, as well as he could, by saying that they kept fo much company in London, it was very difficult to find them ever disengaged; and that, in the world, people were obliged to pay an outward respeft to numbers whom they, in their hearts, defpised; adding, that cufiom, and indeed necessity, rendered such a conduct Sometimes unavoidable, though it was most commonly very disagreeable. — As to your apartment, my dear Fanny, " continued he, looks
+He excused the reception her brother had met with, as well as he could, by saying that they kept fo much company in London, it was very difficult to find them ever disengaged; and that, in the world, people were obliged to pay an outward respeft to numbers whom they, in their hearts, defpised; adding, that cufiom, and indeed necessity, rendered such a conduct Sometimes unavoidable, though it was most commonly very disagreeable. --As to your apartment, my dear Fanny, " continued he, looks
 3 ing
 /
 J